smridhgupta/alpha-wpes/README.md

 # Usage

-No need to clone just download the Binary from Releases and run wpe.exe in CMD.
+No need to clone just download the Binary from Releases and run awpes.exe in CMD.

 # Donate